milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Additional categories of information listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)) (“California Customer Records”) such as name, address, phone number, credit card or debit card number, and other payment details.

-Characteristics of protected classifications under California or federal law (“characteristics of protected classifications”) such as date of birth and gender if you subscribe to an ad supported subscription plan.
+Characteristics of protected classifications under California or federal law (“characteristics of protected classifications”) such as date of birth and gender.

 Commercial information such as your purchase history and other products purchased or considered.

-Internet or other electronic network activity information (“internet activity information”) such as any information about your interactions with Netflix, our Service Providers, or Partners, including choices you have made when engaging with interactive titles, your Netflix game activity (such as gameplay, game use, in-game text chats, saved game information, leaderboard status and availability status on Netflix games), or search queries on the Netflix service.
-When you subscribe to an ad supported subscription plan we receive information provided by Advertising Companies (see definition above) such as information about your likely interests they have collected or inferred from your visits to other websites and apps.
+Internet or other electronic network activity information (“internet activity information”) such as any information about your interactions with Netflix, our Service Providers, or Partners, including choices you have made when engaging with interactive titles, your Netflix game activity (such as gameplay, game use, saved game information, leaderboard status and availability status on Netflix games), or search queries on the Netflix service.
+We receive information provided by Advertising Companies (see definition above) such as information about your likely interests they have collected or inferred from your visits to other websites and apps to support Advertisements.

 Geolocation data such as your general location based on your IP address (such as your city, state/province, and postal code).